 See your GP or health visitor if your baby is unable to feed well, lay flat or sleep for reasonable periods without waking in discomfort.
 You may require a referral to a paediatrican or gastroenterologist.

 It may be useful to take a video of your baby to show your health professional what your baby does, as its common for them to act like the ‘perfect’ smiley baby in the consultation room as there are distractions and its somewhere new, just to return home and go back to the miserable, uncomfortable baby that you see the majority of the time!

 Please note - If your baby is vomiting bile (green liquid) or blood, has black or bloody stools, a distended stomach, or is persistently refusing feeds and/or losing weight, then seek medical attention as soon as possible.

 Dietary management - removal of dairy, soy, eggs and other foods from mothers diet if breastfeeding, or baby’s diet if weaning or on cows milk formula

 Medications that can relieve symptoms such as Gaviscon or Omeprazole

 Further tests such as ph probe test or impedance study - though usually only in very severe or prolonged cases

-If you're struggling with your child's sleep, suspect they may have reflux, are dealing with multiple night wakings, early morning wakings or resistance to bedtime, please visit www.sweetdreamssleepcoaching.co.uk to book a consultation and bespoke sleep coaching package tailored specifically to your family's needs and parenting style.
+If you're struggling with your child's sleep, suspect they may have reflux, are dealing with multiple night wakings, early morning wakings or resistance to bedtime, please contact me!
+Or please visit www.sweetdreamssleepcoaching.co.uk/book-online to book a consultation and bespoke sleep coaching package tailored specifically to your family's needs and parenting style.

 The UK’s only charity supporting families of children suffering with reflux, Living With Reflux www.livingwithreflux.org has lots of information and helpful resources if you think your baby or child may be suffering with reflux, and also has a great active Facebook support group and local support groups around the UK.